MicrosoftDocs/xamarin-docs/docs/ios/watchos/platform/introduction-to-watchos5/index.md

 ---
 title: "Introduction to watchOS 5"
-description: "This document provides a high-level description of some watchOS 5 APIs for which Xamarin's preview release provides C# bindings." ms.prod: xamarin ms.assetid: 775BE4E4-F408-4620-AED9-2B48C7B27F38 ms.technology: xamarin-ios
+description: "This document provides a high-level description of some watchOS 5 APIs for Xamarin." ms.prod: xamarin ms.assetid: 775BE4E4-F408-4620-AED9-2B48C7B27F38 ms.technology: xamarin-ios